darinnstathos/azure-network-protocols/README.md

 <h4>🔵 Process of Creating Linux VM:</h4>

-1. Azure > naviagte to 'Virtual Machines' via the search bar or quick access icon.
+1. Go to Azure > naviagte to 'Virtual Machines' via the search bar or quick access icon.
 Select 'Create Virtual Machine'
 2. Next to 'Resource Group', we want the Resource Group created previously: "RG-NSGP"
 3. VM Name: 'VM2-Linux', Operating System Image: 'Ubuntu Server 20.04 LTS -x64 Gen2', Size: 2vcpu
 4. Under ‘Administrator Account’, instead of selecting ‘SSH’, we want to select ‘Password’ and create a username and password again.
-This username and password will be necessary when we access this Linux command line from our Windows VM
+This username and password will be necessary when we access the Linux command-line from our Windows VM later
-5. We’ll forward from ‘Next: Disks >’ and then to ‘Next: Networking >’:
+5. Forward from ‘Next: Disks >’ and then to ‘Next: Networking >’:

-<p>We can see that we have the same virtual network as our Microsoft Windows VM.
-Again, this allows for our Virtual Machines to better communicate with one another as they are now on the same network</P>
+<p>We can see that we have the same virtual network as our Microsoft Windows VM: 'VM1-Windows-vnet'.
+Again, this allows for our Virtual Machines to better communicate with one another as they are now on the same network.</P>

 6. There is nothing left to alter so we will select ‘Review + Create’ and ‘Create’